 Balancing Traditional Selling vs. The Modern Sales Approach

 There are many misconceptions about modern selling.
 Some sales leaders immediately disregard the principles, claiming it is just another buzzword.
-Others are caught in the constant grind of achieving quota and cannot fathom trying to implement a new sales process.
+Others are caught in the constant grind of achieving quota and cannot fathom trying to implement a new sales plan.
 And while there are others who understand the benefits of a modern sales approach, they are unable to secure executive buy-in, and therefore struggle to enforce the techniques with their team.

 These barriers hurt the long-term success of sales teams because of one truth: the modern buyer has changed their decision-making process.